Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 As a small project, React [recommends](https://reactjs.org/docs/static-type-checking.html) the use of [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) as our type checking library.

-By using PropTypes with our components, we have an easy way to look up hints on how to use our components.
+By using PropTypes, we have an easy way to look up hints on how to use our components.

 ```Javascript
 Button.propTypes = {